elixir-europe/rdmkit/pages/national_resources/nl_resources.md

 * [Research Data Netherlands](https://researchdata.nl/en/) (RDNL), collaboration of SURF, 4TU.ResearchData, DANS and DTL to contribute to strengthening the National Programme Open Science, and helping create a FAIR research ecosystem across science fields, and its [Essentials 4 Data Support](https://datasupport.researchdata.nl/en/) Training
 * The [DTL Data Stewards Interest Group](https://www.dtls.nl/about/community/interest-groups/data-stewards-interest-group/) (DSIG), the Dutch (and beyond) community hub for data stewardship that enables informal and inclusive knowledge and experience exchange
 * [NL-RSE](https://nl-rse.org/), the Dutch community of people writing and contributing to research software
-* The Dutch [Open Science Communities](https://www.openscience.nl/en/open-science-communities) (OSC), independent, bottom up local communities comprising members of various scientific disciplines and career stages, who want to learn more about Open Science
+* The Dutch [Open Science Communities](https://www.osc-nl.com/) (OSC), independent, bottom up local communities comprising members of various scientific disciplines and career stages, who want to learn more about Open Science
 * [RDA-NL](https://www.rd-alliance.org/groups/rda-netherlands), the Dutch Research Data Alliance Node

 ## Assistance
-Researchers seeking practical assistance best check [RDM in the Netherlands](https://www.lcrdm.nl/en/rdm-in-the-netherlands), which provides information on the various local universities’ and university medical centers support desks.
+* Researchers seeking practical assistance best check [RDM in the Netherlands](https://www.lcrdm.nl/en/rdm-in-the-netherlands), which provides information on the various local universities’ and university medical centers support desks
+* Researchers can contact the [Health-RI service desk](https://www.health-ri.nl/health-ri-service-desk) for practical guidelines, tools and services, or the [ELSI servicedesk](https://elsi.health-ri.nl/) for ethical, legal and social issues
+* The [X-omics helpdesk](https://x-omics.nl/helpdesk) provides researchers assistance with X-omics research infrastructure